hphelion/documentation/cli.unix.2.block-storage.md

     $ hpcloud volumes:remove kweller
     Removed volume 'kweller'.

-For complete information on all the UNIX CLI block storage commands (and all the other UNIX CLI HP Cloud service commands), please see [HP Cloud UNIX CLI Reference](/cli/unix/2/reference) page.
+For complete information on all the UNIX CLI for HP Cloud block storage commands (and all the other UNIX CLI for HP Cloud service commands), please see [UNIX CLI for HP Cloud Reference](/cli/unix/2/reference) page.